 Can I make this Recipe is a Slow Cooker?

 Yes!
 Once you have bought the sauce to a gentle boil.
 Transfer it over to a slow cooker and leave it on low until you are ready to eat.
 It will only enhance with more slow cooking.
 Anytime from 3 to 10 hours is fine!
 If there is too much liquid, turn the slow cooker too high, take the lid off and leave to reduce.

 More Italian Recipes You May Like…

 - 400 g Italian Sausage

 - 125 ml Dry White Wine or red wine

 - 500 g Passata

-- Now we start cooking, in a large sauté pan add olive oil and over a medium heat sauté the onions for 5-6 minutes until soften.
-Add the garlic and sauté for an additional minute.
+- In a large pot or large deep sauté pan, sauté the onions over medium heat for 5-6 minutes until softened.
+Add garlic and sauté for an additional minute.

-- Turn up the heat and quickly add the sausage mince and season with salt and pepper.
-Now break up the mince using a wooden spoon and keep stirring to let any meat liquid evaporate.
-Once the mince has browned turn down the heat to medium.
+- Turn up the heat to high and quickly add the Italian sausage mince.
+Now break up the mince with a wooden spoon and occasionally stir until any liquid has evaporated.

-- Next add the wine and with a wooden spoon deglaze the pan (scrape any brown bits stuck to the bottom of the pan).
-Once the wine has evaporated add the milk and simmer for 10-15 minutes (this is to help tenderise the meat).
+- Turn down the heat to medium and add wine.
+Deglaze the pan (scrape any brown bits stuck to the bottom of the pan).
+Add milk and bring to a slight simmer for 10-15 minutes (this will to help tenderise the meat).

-- If you cannot find Italian sausages it is best to use plain good quality sausages and make your own spice mix.
-Add 1 bunch of sliced fresh parsley, 2tsp paprika, 1tsp cayenne pepper, 1/3 tsp crushed fennel seeds/ground fennel seeds, 2 crushed garlic cloves and 1 tsp mild chilli flakes (optional)
+- If you don’t have Italian sausages, it is best to use plain good quality sausages and make your spice mix.
+Take the casing off and place the mincemeat in a bowl.
+Add a spice mix of 1 bunch of sliced fresh parsley, 2tsp paprika, 1tsp cayenne pepper, 1/3 tsp crushed fennel seeds/ground fennel seeds, 2 minced garlic cloves and 1 tsp mild chilli flakes (optional) and fold together.